solacecommunity/solace-terraform-provider/README.md

 This will tell Terraform that you want every provider which starts with localhost to be searched for on the local filesystem (filesystem_mirror) while all other providers will be searched with the direct path (meaning the official terraform registry).

 ## Configuration
 The provider supports a set of configuation values.
 There are 3 parameters that must be set, that is `host`, `admin_user` and `admin_password`.
 It is recommended to keep those values externally and use variables for that.
-Have a look at the [`main.tf`](./main.tf) file as an example.

 ```terraform
 provider "solace" {